Abandoned & Little-Known Airfields:

 and it was said to consist of a single 2,580' hard surface runway.

-Thunderbird Field was apparently closed (permanently) at some point within the next year,
+Thunderbird Field was apparently closed at some point between 1953-54,

-as it was no longer depicted at all on the September 1954 Phoenix Sectional Chart (according to Chris Kennedy).
+as it was no longer depicted on the September 1954 Phoenix Sectional Chart (according to Chris Kennedy).

 A 1958 aerial view of Thunderbird Field (courtesy of John Arthur)